-Post traumatic stress after an impactful event: CAPS is here to support anyone impacted by the library incident on April 26th.
-If you are feeling unwelcomed on campus, we encourage you to reach out for support.
+Post traumatic stress after impactful events: CAPS is here to support anyone impacted by the the latest events.
+If you are feeling fearful or stressed, we encourage you to reach out for support.
 Please call 407-823-2811 (press #5 afterhours)

 Tips For Helping Parents

 - Changes Leading to Self-Discovery and Identity Formation

 - Common Messages Coming from Your Child After Coming to College